Tiastian/ShitifiedLang/README.md

 ![Shitlang --A Language Powered by ShitAnanlyzer, optimized with Entropy.](/assets/shitlanglogo.png)
 # ShitLang - A code language for har shit.

-Programming is not a human privilege, shit can also program well.
+Programming is not a privilege of humanity, shit can also program well.

 ## Philosophy